 Almost anyone can find themselves behaving in a way that tests the boundaries of others in a non-constructive way.
 However a distinguishing feature of a bully is the lack of ‘empathy’.
 Bullies do not empathise with their victims.

-Why do you call those that experience bullying ‘victims’, why not call them ‘targets’?
+Why do you describe those employees who experience bullying ‘victims’, why not call them ‘targets’?